-To describe the results of the EIA for decision-makers and other interested.
-A decision as to whether the project should proceed and, if so, under what conditions; and, if the project is approved.

-The implementation of the terms and conditions of approval during the construction and operation phases to be checked; to take any actions necessary to ameliorate problems; and, as required.
+- To describe the results of the EIA for decision-makers and other interested.
+A decision as to whether the project should proceed and, if so, under what conditions; and, if the project is approved. - To check on the implementation of the terms and conditions of approval during the construction and operation phases; to take any actions necessary to ameliorate problems; and, as required.